eu-digital-identity-wallet/eudi-docs-site/docs/ARF.md

 ##Contributions and discussion

 We welcome contributions to the ARF.
 Whether it's fixing a bug, proposing a new feature, or improving documentation, we appreciate any and all contributions that can help make the ARF better.
-Please read [instruction for contributions](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/CONTRIBUTING.md){:target="_blank"}.
+Please read [instructions for contributions](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/CONTRIBUTING.md){:target="_blank"}.

 You are also welcome to join the [discussion on ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions){:target="_blank"}.